gesuwen/Blockchain/README.md

 # Blockchain
-A blockchain toy model on local machine
+**toy** A blockchain toy model on local machine **Scrooge Coin** A simplified cryptocurrency that publish all history transactions in a blockchain which digitally signed by Scrooge.
+**Consensus from trust** A distributed consensus algorithm given a graph of “trust” relationships between nodes.
+This is an alternative method of resisting sybil attacks and achieving consensus; it has the benefit of not “wasting” electricity like proof-of-work does.

 ## Acknowledgments
+The code is from the following sources:
-A project from "Introduction to blockchain" on Codecademy.
+"Introduction to blockchain" on Codecademy
+"Bitcoin and Cryptocurrency Technologies" on Coursera, offered by Princeton University